Causal-I-ART/I-ART-tutorial/docs/source/python-package.rst

 To enable covariate adjustment in your analysis, you can set the `covariate_adjustment` parameter in the `iArt.test` function.
 This parameter accepts different values to trigger specific types of adjustment:

 - 0: No covariate adjustment.
-- 1: Linear covariate adjustment using Bayesian ridge regression.
+- 'linear': Linear covariate adjustment using Bayesian ridge regression.
-- 2: Covariate adjustment using XGBoost.
+- 'xgboost': Covariate adjustment using XGBoost.
-- 3: Covariate adjustment using LightGBM.
+- 'lightgbm': Covariate adjustment using LightGBM.

 Here's how to apply covariate adjustment in your analysis:

 .. code-block:: python

     # Conducting a randomization test with covariate adjustment using Bayesian ridge regression
-    result = iArt.test(Z=Z, X=X, Y=Y, covariate_adjustment=1, L=1000, verbose=True)
+    result = iArt.test(Z=Z, X=X, Y=Y, covariate_adjustment='linear', L=10000, verbose=True)

-In this example, setting `covariate_adjustment=1` instructs the `iArt.test` function to use Bayesian ridge regression for adjusting covariates.
+In this example, setting `covariate_adjustment='linear'` instructs the `iArt.test` function to use Bayesian ridge regression for adjusting covariates.
 This choice is beneficial in studies where covariates are believed to influence the treatment effect, or when the aim is to enhance the robustness of causal inference.

 For more details on the specific algorithms and methods used for covariate adjustment in iArt, refer to the `algorithms.rst` documentation.

 Specifying an Alternative Hypothesis:
 -------------------------------------